Conquest-Reforged/Indev/.github/ISSUE_TEMPLATE/conquest-reforged-compatibility-report.md

 ---
 name: "[Conquest Reforged] Compatibility Report"
-about: This template is for bugs within the Conquest Reforged mod itself.
-If you are experiencing compatibility issues between Conquest Reforged and other mods please use our "Compatibility Report" template.
+about: This template is for compatibility issues between Conquest Reforged and other mods.
+If you are experiencing bugs within the Conquest Reforged mod itself please use our "Bug Report" template.
 title: ''
-labels: Bug, Conquest Reforged
+labels: Compatibility, Conquest Reforged
 assignees: ''

 ---